GUVSWMD

 All fireworks are illegal in Vermont, (excluding sparklers and other novelty smoke devices) except for permitted, supervised public fireworks displays.
 Fireworks are also banned from the landfill.

-• Bring them to the transfer station's food scrap container (free, subject to change), or
+• Bring them to your transfer station's food scrap container (There may be a charge.)

 • Pay a hauler to pick them up at your house.